1242035/spree/guides/src/content/developer/tutorials/migration.md

 ***

 Next, you may also want to register some stock for this variant.
-The exact steps depend on how you have configured Spree's [inventory system](/developer/core/inventory.html), but most sites will just need to assign to *v.on_hand*, eg *v.on_hand = 100*.
+The exact steps depend on how you have configured Viauco's [inventory system](/developer/core/inventory.html), but most sites will just need to assign to *v.on_hand*, eg *v.on_hand = 100*.